DennisD2/dec_lk401_usb/README.md

 * ```Selektieren``` maps map to ```Go to End```
 * ```Hilfe``` maps to ```Menu``` key
 * Function key ```F20``` controls the key click volume.
 Default is off.
 Pressing the key loops through the available 7 volume levels.
+The volume 0 (volume off) is feedbacked by flashing the "lock" LED.
 * At least on my german version of the keyboard, all "Zusatz*" keys except the bottom left one do not produce any key codes, this is burned into hardware or keyboard firmware and cannot be changed.